adamkucharski/serogam/README.md

 # serogam
-Non-parameteric estimation of dynamics from serological data
+Non-parametric estimation of dynamics from serological data

 ### Quick start